-How Much Does It Cost To Install a Steam Shower vs. a Normal Shower?
+How Much Does It Cost to Install a Steam Shower vs. a Normal Shower?

-The cost to install a regular shower vs. a steam shower is about a $3,000 difference.
+The cost to install a regular shower versus a steam shower is about a $3,000 difference.
 On average, you’re looking at paying around $1,125 for a regular shower compared to a steam shower, which runs around $4,350.

-How Much Does It Cost To Build a Steam Room vs. a Steam Shower?
+How Much Does It Cost to Build a Steam Room vs. a Steam Shower?

 You might think a room is obviously more expensive to build than a shower, but steam rooms are often the more affordable option because they don’t use running water.
 On average, a steam room costs around $2,515.

 If you have the space and the budget, you can opt to get a steam room and upgrade your existing shower with add-ons, such as new tiles and a rainfall showerhead, for around the same price you’d pay for just a steam shower.
-Getting a high-end shower with a steam room will cost around $3,640, depending on the number of upgrades and bathroom remodeling you want to do.
+Getting a high-end shower with a steam room will cost around $3,640, depending on the cost of bathroom upgrades and remodeling you want to do.

-How Much Does It Cost To Build a Steam Shower Yourself?
+How Much Does It Cost to Build a Steam Shower Yourself?

 If you know your way around a shower system, you can try and tackle this project yourself.
 The easiest way would be to buy a prefabricated unit and a generator for around $2,800.
-But no matter how handy you are, you’ll still need to hire a local plumber and an electrician to get everything hooked up.
+But no matter how handy you are, you’ll still need to hire a local plumber and local electrician to get everything hooked up.

 It’s best to opt for a professional installer, as this will save you time when it comes to handling multiple different contractors to get one project done.